ianrasmussen05/programming-languages-2021/lecture-by-lecture.md

 ### Coming up next

+Part 4: An Interpreter for a Functional Programming Language

+- L 8.1: Assignment 2

 The following is only an outline.

-- Week 6 and 7: Rewriting

-- Deadline for Part 1 of the [report](report.md).

-- Week 8: Extending Lambda Calculus to a Functional Programming Language, Assignment 2 out.

 - Week 9 and 10: Program Verification and Hoare Logic.